soxueren/atsd/api/network/README.md

 ### UDP Datagrams

 The UDP protocol doesn't guarantee delivery but may have a higher throughput compared to TCP due to lower overhead.

-In addition, sending commands with UDP datagrams decouples the client application from the server to minimize the risk of freezes read timeouts.
+In addition, sending commands with UDP datagrams decouples the client application from the server to minimize the risk of blocking I/O timeouts.

 ```elm
 echo series e:station_3 m:temperature=32.2 m:humidity=81.4 | nc -u -w1 10.102.0.6 8082